Sojus2021/Burning-Bush/README.md

 - You WILL need to check in on Slack for afternoon attendance at 1:30 pm ET every weekday during project week.
 - You **do not** need to submit any exit tickets during project week
 - You are required to communicate with your squad lead **daily**!
 This may be in the form of a [daily stand up](https://geekbot.com/blog/daily-standup-meeting/?k_id=dsa-910872033553&adgroup_id=96910465570&campaign_name_ad=10071775578&gclid=CjwKCAjwzvX7BRAeEiwAsXExo25ZchZ9JOgDt-esFT0qW6Dj36sgBtYkCHLhf-NPH4W7Cw1rKiWhkxoCXVUQAvD_BwE) or Slack check in.
 Your squad lead will provide more details.
-- Projects must be submitted to the [gallery (via an issue)](../../../project-1-gallery/issues/new?assignees=&labels=&template=project-submission.md&title=YOUR+FULL+NAME) by Thursday 2/25 at 12:00 pm ET.
+- Projects must be submitted to the [gallery (via an issue)](../../../project-1-gallery/issues/new?assignees=&labels=&template=project-submission.md&title=YOUR+FULL+NAME) by Wednesday 9/1 at 11:00 am ET.
-- Project presentations will be begin at 12:00 pm ET on Wednesday 9/1.
+- Project presentations will be begin at 12:00 pm ET on Wednesday 9/1 in your project squads.
 You must present your project at this time.
 If you do not show up for project presentations, your project will not be deemed as submitted and you will not be eligible for graduation.
-- Office hours can be found on the course schedule.
+- Instructor office hours can be found on the course schedule.
+TA Office Hours will also be available as always.

 ## Recommendations for Success